cappe987/tstest/README.md

 ## Credit
-A lot of the code is directly taken from the Linuxptp project and simplified/modified for debugging purposes.
+A lot of the code is directly taken from the Linuxptp project and the Linux kernel and simplified/modified.